District Highlights

 Some teachers read their classes storybooks by Indigenous authors and then had their students create art or poetry based on what they learned.

-After the boards were completed, the intermediate students, ranging from Grades 3 to 7, were able to walk through and look at the different displays.
+After the boards were completed, the intermediate students, ranging from grades 3 to 7, were able to walk through and look at the different displays.

 “From there, we asked primary classes to come down and do what we’re calling a gallery walk,” Maher said.
 “And we’re just hoping that when they come down with their teachers, it’ll spur more discussion, more questions around truth and reconciliation.”